Embedding calculus and grope cobordism of knots: Preliminaries

-Fix a finite nonempty set $S$ and an integer $d\geq2$. \begin{defn} A \textsf{(vertex-oriented uni-trivalent) tree} is a connected simply connected graph with vertices of valence three or one and with cyclic order of the edges incident to each trivalent vertex, called the \textsf{vertex orientation}.
+Fix a finite non-empty set $S$ and an integer $d\geq2$. \begin{defn} A \textsf{(vertex-oriented uni-trivalent) tree} is a connected simply connected graph with vertices of valence three or one and with cyclic order of the edges incident to each trivalent vertex, called the \textsf{vertex orientation}.
 In the pictures this is specified by the positive orientation of the plane.

 A \textsf{rooted tree} $\Gamma\in\Tree(S)$ is a tree with one distinguished univalent vertex (the \textsf{root}) and all other univalent vertices (the \textsf{leaves}) labelled in bijective manner by the set $S$.
+The degree of $\Gamma$ is the cardinality $|S|$ of $S$.
 The \textsf{grafting} of two rooted trees $\Gamma_{\myj}\in \Tree(S_{\myj})$ for $\myj=1,2$ is the rooted tree

 obtained by gluing the two roots together and `sprouting' a new edge with a new root.